Erinocarpus

 Erinocarpus nimmonii is a species of flowering plant in the family Malvaceae.
 It is the sole species in genus Erinocarpus.
-It is a tree which grows about 10 meters tall.
+It is a tree which grows about 10 m tall.
 It is native to southwestern India.

 Erinocarpus nimmonii is mostly found in the central and northern Western Ghats, in the states of Goa, Gujarat, Karnataka, and Maharashtra.
 Its northernmost range extends to Valsad in southern Gujarat.
-It grows on hill slopes and along stream and river banks in moist deciduous forests from 600 to 1,000 meters elevation.
+It grows on hill slopes and along stream and river banks in moist deciduous forests from 600 to 1,000 m elevation.